Loon op Zand Castle: Fortress Loon op Zand

 Peter Ernst I von Mansfeld-Vorderort now re-occupied Loon op Zand Castle for the Spanish side.
-On the vulnerable east and north side, it now get an earthen wall or rampart to protect it from cannon fire.
+On the vulnerable east and north side, it now got an earthen wall or rampart to protect it from cannon fire.
 Most of this wall is still present, even though it would have been higher at the time.
-On the current Klokkenlaan a sconce was built to protect the south-Easter approaches.
+On the current Klokkenlaan a sconce was built to protect the south-Eastern approaches.

 The local population did not enjoy these times.
 As soon as somebody had baked bread, milked a cow, or made butter, the soldiers took everything.
 They cut down all cereals, and whoever resisted was killed.
 In September 1587 the city of 's-Hertogenbosch requested Alexander Farnese, Duke of Parma to occupy Loon op Zand Castle, the Sconce of Engelen, and other places with the soldiers that were in pay of the city and Meierij van 's-Hertogenbosch, instead of occupying these places with soldiers which were not paid.
 In 1590 the Dutch again besieged Loon op Zand, but now it stood firm.